-The immunogenicity of rHuPH20 has been monitored in a number of clinical trials vi.
-No positive skin reactions were observed on first exposure when rHuPH20 was administered to 100 healthy volunteers in a skin allergy clinical trial.
-In the Baxter Study 160603, a total of 13 subjects had at least one plasma sample that tested positive for rHuPH20-reactive binding antibodies (defined as a sample with a titer of ≥ 160) following HyQvia treatment.
+treatment.
 The peak of the observed positive titers ranged from 160 up to 81920 and has tended to decline despite continued exposure to rHuPH20.
 None of these samples contained neutralizing antibodies.
 No local or systemic reactions were attributed to the presence of rHuPH20 antibodies.
-The natural history and association of rHuPH20-reactive antibodies to AEs is being monitored in the still ongoing clinical study 160902.
+The natural history and association of rHuPH20-reactive antibodies to AEs was monitored in clinical study 160902.

 Non-clinical data for the IG 10% component of HyQvia reveal no special risk for humans based on conventional studies of safety pharmacology and toxicity.
 Other isoforms of hyaluronidase are found in most tissues of the human body.
 However, antibodies reactive to rHuPH20 do not cross-react with these other isoforms of hyaluronidase.
+Studies of repeated dose toxicity, genotoxicity, and toxicity to reproduction in animals are impracticable due to induction of and interference by developing antibodies to heterologous proteins.
+In vitro genotoxicity studies did not reveal mutagenicity.
+Since clinical experience provides no evidence for carcinogenic potential of immunoglobulins, no experimental studies in heterogeneous species were performed.

-Non-clinical data for recombinant human hyaluronidase reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity and developmental toxicity.
+Non-clinical data for recombinant human hyaluronidase or antibodies to recombinant human hyaluronidase reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity and developmental toxicity.
 Reversible effects on fertility have been reported in male and female guinea pigs immunized with semi-purified extracts of guinea pig testes combined with complete Freunds adjuvants to produce antibodies to hyaluronidase.
 However, active immunization or passive administration of antibodies reactive with hyaluronidase did not influence reproduction in mouse, rabbit, sheep, or cynomolgus monkey.
-The effect of antibodies against recombinant hyaluronidase on male or female human fertility is currently unknown.